-On May 23rd, 2018, Karen Swallow Prior was hit by a bus in a freak accident while visiting Nashville.
+On May 23rd, 2018, author and Professor of English, Dr. Karen Swallow Prior, was hit by a bus in a freak accident while visiting Nashville.
 Through that experience, Karen learned a lot about herself, the Church, and God.
 In this video, Karen recounts all the things that God taught her through her accident and the days, weeks, and months following.

 The entire video is above, and the complete transcript is below.